tensorflow/datasets/docs/api_docs/python/tfds/testing/FeatureExpectationsTestCase.md

 getExternalLinks()
 ```

-Return any externallinks that the user has provided.
+Return any external links that the user has provided.

 #### Returns: